Pazundaung Market

-Pazundaung Market (ပုဇွန်တောင်ဈေး) is a major public market located in Pazundaung Township, Yangon, Myanmar.
-The market opened on 8 May 1958, and houses 1,938 shops in an area measuring 5.848 acre.
-It serves as eastern Yangon's major municipal market.
-The market is a major rice distribution hub for rice brokers.
-An informal street market has emerged near the market, on Kwetthit Street.
+Pazundaung Market (ပုဇွန်တောင်ဈေး) is a public market located in Pazundaung Township, Yangon, Myanmar.
+The market opened on 8 May 1958 and contains 1,938 shops across an area of 5.848 acre.
+It serves as a major municipal market for eastern Yangon.
+The market is also a major rice distribution hub for rice brokers.
+An informal street market has developed near the market along Kwetthit Street.

+The open area in front of the market is often affected by litter and is used as a venue for municipal public programs, such as waste management and pollution control awareness campaigns organized by the YCDC's Pollution Control and Cleansing Department.